Khizar-Baig/Advanced-Emotion-Detection-using-CNN-and-OpenCV/README.md

 Model Compilation:
 The model is compiled using the Adam optimizer with a learning rate of 0.0001.
-The loss function used is categorical cross entropy, which is standard for multi-class classification problems.
+The loss function used is categorical cross-entropy, which is standard for multi-class classification problems.
 The model uses accuracy as a metric for performance evaluation.
 Training Process:
 The model is trained using a generator, allowing efficient handling of large datasets by loading data in batches.